ricdikulous/imx-unity-game-lessons/lessons/10-Minting-Endpoint/README.md

 1. Add a new Service file
 2. Create a Minting function
 3. Integrate the Minting function with our API endpoint
+4. Test the minting process with the Swagger API

 ## Prerequisites
 - Familiarity with Node.js, Ethereum blockchain, and the Immutable SDK.
 - Understanding of REST API endpoints and Swagger documentation.
 - Completion of previous lessons covering the setup of the environment file and granting the minter role.

 ## Steps for Minting an NFT